Skip to main content

 Removing a domain

-Removing a verified domain from Settings → Domains stops new deployments from using it, but doesn’t tear down existing certificates or Ingresses.
+Removing a verified domain from Settings → Domains stops new deployments from using it, but doesn’t tear down existing certificates or previews already running on it.
 Tear down any healthy deployments still using the domain before removing it if you want a clean cut.